-Head of Moodie House, Director of Residential Programs, Social Sciences Teacher, Advisor
+Head of Moodie House, Social Sciences Teacher, Advisor

-Kerrie began her role as a Head of House in 2004 and took on the role of Director of Residences (Female Houses) in 2017.
+Kerrie began her role as a Head of House in 2004.
 She loves residential life and feels it’s a privilege to work in boarding.
 She has a passion for helping students develop into independent, responsible young women who understand the importance of global citizenship.
 Kerrie currently teaches Grade 12 Canadian and International Law and Grade 10 Canadian History.
 Her love for social sciences and human rights combine well with her extensive travel experience and previous work leading service projects.
 In sharing stories of these experiential learning adventures, Kerrie hopes to inspire her residence and classroom students to become lifelong learners.
 Kerrie’s interests include photography, baking/cooking, travel and all things caffeinated!
-Kerrie is joined in Moodie House by her twin sons Nicolas (Nico) and Noah, their dog Jackson and cat Winston.
+Kerrie is joined in Moodie House by her husband Mark, twin sons Nicolas (Nico) and Noah, their cat Winston.

 Garret arrived at The Grove in 2002, working as a member of the residential team.
 His roles have included; Residential Assistant in Ondaatje (2002-2004) and a Head of House in both Grove House (2004-2010) and Cooper House (2010-present).
 Garret lives with his wife Jessica (Fitchette) Hart '97 and his children Isla and Jameson.
 Garret is involved in a broad range of activities at LCS, including; Outdoor Education Assistant Teacher, coach for the rugby, snowboard racing and waterfront programs and he manages the school's maple syrup and honey beekeeping programs!
 In his spare time, you may find him driving the Zamboni on the Bob Armstrong Rink, grooming the nordic ski trails or enjoying a quiet canoe ride on Lake Katchawanooka.